 - Parents (occupation, personalities, any particular issues they may have with one or both of them)

 - Socioeconomic status

-You might be a pantser (make the story up as you go) rather than a plotter (plan the story before you begin) or a combination of the two, but it pays dividends to get to know your characters before you begin a massive project like a novel.
-Their quirks and flaws will help drive the plot anyway and if your characters are relatable and realistic, people will want to keep reading!
+You might be a pantser (make the story up as you go) rather than a plotter (plan the story before you begin) or a combination of both, but it pays dividends to get to know your characters before you begin a massive project like a novel.
+Their quirks and flaws will help drive the plot and if your characters are relatable and realistic, people will want to keep reading!